Rishi-09/cpp_chatbot/README.md

 you can add your new codes to /snippets :)

 HOW to run

-    1.fork and clone this repo
+Make sure you have cpp extensions installed in vs code 1.fork and clone this repo
-    2. run the main.cpp in code editor
+  2. run the main.cpp in code editor using the command

+     g++ main.cpp && ./a.out